 - 13 Bloggers Share Their Number 1 Website Conversion Optimization Tip

-Rewarding way of creating content
+A rewarding way of creating content

-- Helps to boost your blog authority.
+- Help you to boost your blog authority.

-To make better sense of this, if you’re in the blogging or online business niche, here are some example questions you might ask your participants.
+To make better sense of this, if you’re in the blogging or online business niche, here are some example questions you might ask your participants:

 - What’s your most effective method for promoting a brand new blog post?